hankbao/libreboot/docs/depthcharge/index.md

 -   External media: **Ctrl + U** (when enabled)
 -   Legacy payload: **Ctrl + L** (when enabled)

-Showing device information {#showing_device_information}
+Showing device information
 --------------------------

-As instructed on the developer mode screen, showing device information can be triggered by pressing **Ctrl + I** or **Tab**.\
-Various information is shown, including vboot non-volatile data, TPM status, GBB flags and key hashes.\
+As instructed on the developer mode screen, showing device information can be triggered by pressing **Ctrl + I** or **Tab**.
+Various information is shown, including vboot non-volatile data, TPM status, GBB flags and key hashes.

 Warnings
 --------